Society-In-Shadow/ExpressedRealms/documentation/architecture.md

 See more information in the [Docker](docker.md) documentation

 ## Azure
 For our production environment, we rely on Azure.
+Main components are the azure container apps for both front end and back end projects.
+We do have an application insights instance and use azure key vault and azure blob storage.